 We started with video production, iMovie, Specular LogoMotion, Hyperstudio, and animation with Hollyood High kids.
 Here's an example of an EARLY (2003) video production called Bookfellas, featuring some Guy Ritchie-esque film direction techniques.
 These kids are now all grown up and we've kept evolving, too!
 It's OK to Start Small!

+Google’s approach is different: if they build it, we will integrate it into our lives.
+What does this have to do with school libraries?
 School libraries are like Microsoft (without the revenue, of course).
 Sorry folks, but the old paradigm is broken.
 Last year, when I thought of revising my book Taxonomies of the School Library Media Program (Hi Willow, 2000), I realized that I had pushed the traditional model of school libraries about as far as it could go.

+What has to happen for school libraries to become relevant?
+The learning commons also includes an experimental learning center, which also occupies a physical and virtual space.
+What does this new learning commons look like?
+Do that 180-degree flip How?
+Need some more examples?
 It's Never Too Late to Flip!
 As the upper school librarian at the Bullis School in Potomac, Md., a northwest suburb of Washington, D.C., I’m viewed as a valued resource by teachers who are preparing to embark on research projects with their students.
 Unfortunately, I don’t have the luxury of spending more than a single class period with students, so it is important that I use the time well.
 Toward that end, I have developed a set of tools that allows me to optimize my time with them by “flipping” what are traditionally viewed as classroom tasks (lectures) with what are traditionally viewed as homework tasks (researching and writing).
 I give them information about conducting library research before we ever meet, and I use the time in the classroom to help them digest and use that information to complete their work.

 A great deal of flipped learning is occurring in classrooms, but it’s clear to me that the library or media center is a perfect place for flipping.
 Tips and How-To’s And here is one for AP U.S. Kari M. Gold Standard PBL: Project Based Teaching Practices | Blog.
 Adapted from Setting the Standard for Project Based Learning: A Proven Approach to Rigorous Classroom Instruction, by John Larmer, John Mergendoller, Suzie Boss (ASCD 2015).

+Project-Based Learning.
+Goodpbl.
+The Difference Between Projects And Project-Based Learning.
+The Difference Between Projects And Project-Based Learning by TeachThought Staff Projects in the classroom are as old as the classroom itself.
 “Projects” can represent a range of tasks that can be done at home or in the classroom, by parents or groups of students, quickly or over time.
 While project-based learning (PBL) also features projects, in PBL the focus is more on the process of learning and learner-peer-content interaction that the end-product itself.
 The learning process is also personalized in a progressive PBL environment by students asking important questions, and making changes to products and ideas based on individual and collective response to those questions.